zoisite-rb/zoisite-rb/guides/source/getting_started_with_devcontainer.md

 You can install the Dev Containers extension by downloading it from [the marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

-### Installing rails-new
+### Installing zoisite-new

-`rails-new` generates a new Zoisite application for you without having to install Ruby on your machine.
+`zoisite-new` generates a new Zoisite application for you without having to install Ruby on your machine.
 It uses Docker to generate the Zoisite application, thus allowing Docker to take care of installing the correct Ruby and Zoisite versions for you.

-To install `rails-new`, follow the installation instructions [in the README](https://github.com/rails/rails-new?tab=readme-ov-file#installation).
+To install `zoisite-new`, follow the installation instructions [in the README](https://github.com/zoisite/zoisite-new?tab=readme-ov-file#installation).

 Creating the Store Application
 ------------------------------